Why is it Important to Wear a Bike Helmet?

-Most young children, especially before the age of nine do not have the maturity and skill to cycle safely alone on the road, streets etc. They should always cycle with a parent or guardian if doing so.
+Most young children, particularly under the age of 10, do not have the maturity and skill to cycle safely alone.
+Younger children should always cycle with a parent or guardian, especially in traffic.

 The links below are intended to help parents make safe choices in selecting outdoor equipment and ensure that they are using it safely.